unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial2.md

 val landmarkViews = ui.show(paolaGroup, transformedLms, "transformedLMs")
 ```

-##### Question: Are the transformed landmarks matching *perfectly* the set of *rigidLms*?
-If not, why not?

-Let's now also apply the transform to the entire mesh :
+And finally, we apply the transformation to the entire mesh:

 ```scala mdoc:silent
 val alignedPaola = mesh.transform(bestTransform)